-Use of an instrument capable of inflicting an electric shock is prohibited for use on calves in any market, as is the use of goads and hitting or prodding with a stick, other instrument or other thing.Back to top
+Use of an instrument capable of inflicting an electric shock is prohibited for use on calves in any market, as is the use of goads and hitting or prodding with a stick or other instrument etc.Back to top

-An adequate supply of suitable bedding must be provided in a market and during transit, and this must be dry when it is provided.
+An adequate supply of suitable bedding must be provided in a market and during transit, and this must be dry when it is provided and be replenished as necessary.
+The bedding should be sufficient to provide thermal and physical comfort.
 A thin dusting of sawdust would not be considered adequate.Back to top

 No overcrowding is permitted, neither at market nor in transit.
 Calves must all be able to lie down at the same time.
 Any pen used should be suitable for the size and species of that animal.